Afej/cbl-nest/README.md

 - Deposit money
 - Withdraw money
 - Transfer funds to other users
-- See a list of their transactions
+- See a list of their transactions with filters
 - See their wallet
 - See their profile and edit it
 - Change their password

 ### Admin can :

-- Get all users
+- Get all users with filters
 - Get single user
 - Add users
 - Delete users
 - Reverse transactions(transfer)
 - Disable a user’s account (update user)
-- Get all user transactions
+- Get all user transactions with filters
 - Get single user transaction

 ## Usage